 - associated ascites and pleural +/- pericardial effusion (which is due to capillary leak) may also be present

 Treatment and prognosis

-The syndrome is usually self limiting on most cases and management is mainly supportive, however cases with fatal outcome have been reported 14.
+The syndrome is usually self-limiting in most cases and management is mainly supportive, however, cases with fatal outcome have been reported 14.
 Severe cases usually require hospitalization and a close monitoring of the haematocrit, liver function, renal function, serum electrolytes and oxygen saturation.